lovelysusy924/sinatra-fwitter-1-mvc-pc-jastor-120215/README.md

 ### 7). tweet.rb

 Now that our structure is stubbed out, let's start actually building Twitter!
-To being, let's create a model to represent a tweet.
+To begin, let's create a model to represent a tweet.
 Create a new file called `tweet.rb` inside of 'app/models'.
 Inside of this file, define a class called `Tweet`

 ```ruby
 class Tweet